tiberiusbrown/abc/docs/system.md

 void $draw_text(i16 x, i16 y, char[] prog& text);
 ```

-Draws some text to the display buffer.
+Draw some text to the display buffer.
 The font and color that were previously set by `$set_text_font` and `$set_text_color` are used.

 | Parameter | Description |
 | :-- | :-- |
 | **x** | The x-coordinate of the left edge of the first character in the text.
 When drawing, newline characters will set the x-coordinate of the next character to this value. |
 | **y** | The y-coordinate of the baseline of the first character in the text. |
 | **text** | The text to draw. |

 ## `$draw_textf`

 ```c
 void $draw_textf(i16 x, i16 y, char[] prog& fmt, ...);
 ```

-Draws some formatted text to the display buffer.
+Draw some formatted text to the display buffer.
 The formatting supports a limited subset of `printf`-style format strings.

 | Specifier | Description |
 | :-- | :-- |